yduf/yduf.github.io/_posts/2023-03-26-math-kalman-filter.md

 ### [Mean vs Expected Value](https://www.kalmanfilter.net/background.html)

+Mean and Expected Value are closely related terms.
+However, there is a difference.
+Mean is computed on observed value.

 The expected value is the value you would expect your hidden variable to have over a long time or many trials.

 ### see also
 - [Kalman Filter Using OpenCV in Python](https://www.delftstack.com/howto/python/opencv-kalman-filter/) / [SO](https://stackoverflow.com/questions/42904509/opencv-kalman-filter-python)